 reflection

-• Reflect on the three (3) most challenging patients you encountered during the practicum experience.
-What was most challenging about each?
+- Identify and describe the three most challenging patients you encountered during the practicum.

-• Reflect on how you might improve your skills and knowledge and how to communicate those efforts to your Preceptor.
+- Reflect on how you can improve your skills and knowledge in your practicum role.

 Sample Solution